 Master of Occupational Therapy (MOT)

-Dr. Candace Beitman, Program Director
+Dr. Stephanie Bachman, Program Director

-The mission of the Walsh University Occupational Therapy program reflects the philosophy and vision of the profession of occupational therapy.
-The Occupational Therapy program provides an educational experience that integrates active learning techniques, evidence-based practice, and collaboration with faculty who engage in scholarship.
+The mission of the Walsh University Occupational Therapy Program reflects the philosophy and vision of the profession of occupational therapy.
+The Occupational Therapy Program provides an educational experience that integrates active learning techniques, evidence-based practice, and collaboration with faculty who engage in scholarship.
 The program supports personal and professional growth through lifelong learning, critical thinking, professional behaviors, interprofessional collaboration, cultural awareness, and spirituality.